 We have a good collection of publications produced at Battersea Polytechnic, including Battersea Polytechnic Magazine, Polygon, Surrey Student Magazine, Gazet Magazine, Bat Chat, Polyfocus Magazine and Manor Farm Gazette.
-From the University of Surrey we have a complete run of both Bare Facts Magazine and the most recent student publication, The Stag.
+From the University of Surrey we have both Bare Facts Magazine and the most recent student publication, The Stag.

 These are just some of the collection of Student Publications we have within the University Archives

 As mentioned above they provide an insight into the lives of students at Battersea Polytechnic and the University of Surrey.
 Knowing how the students experienced their time at these institutions is invaluable, because at the end of the day that is what we are all about – the students.
 The University exists to inspire and help students grow and develop on their own journeys through academia.

 These publications can be a witty and insightful read – the thing that resonates most with people is the realisation that our parents and grandparents generations experienced their time in education in exactly the same way as us – they all got up to antics and adventures that maybe they shouldn’t of – and the student publications can really show us this.

 They can also show us the things that were of most importance to the students at the time, be this the more local issues like the relocation to Guildford in the late 1960s and early 1970s, Rag Week and student elections to wider events like the Rent Strike of the 1970s and the First and Second World Wars.